CALL TO ARTISTS

-*We acknowledge that Kimberley (k̓ukamaʔnam, pronounced: ‘koo-ka-mah-nam’) is within Ktunaxa ?amak?is (pronounced: ‘k-too-nah-ha a-mah-kis), commonly referred to as Ktunaxa Territory, the traditional territory of the Ktunaxa Nation.
+*We acknowledge that Kimberley (k̓ukamaʔnam) is within Ktunaxa ?amak?is, the traditional homelands of the Ktunaxa Nation.

 Adjudicators: Grant Smith, Barbara Maye, and Irma de Visser

 Anyone can enter up to 3 artworks in any medium Entry fees:

 1 artwork $45 click or tap here for payment